 Create different types of content

 Do you know what keeps people excited about your brand?
-Creating new and interesting content from time to time.
+Creating new and interesting content.

 If you want to create a thriving community, then try to keep the experience unique for your members.
 We are big advocates for having a clear purpose that will guide your members, step by step, towards accomplishing their goals.
 BUT that doesn’t mean you can’t surprise them from time to time.

-Creating new content doesn’t mean you have to reinvent the wheel or anything.
+Creating new content doesn’t mean you have to reinvent the wheel.
 It could be as simple as utilizing a poll or Q&A post occasionally.

 Your members are not a monolith.
 While they are striving to accomplish a common goal, they all learn differently.